 Own this profile?
 Request changes

-Dr. Steve Stice is a University of Georgia, DW Brooks Distinguished Professor and Director of the Regenerative Bioscience Center, who holds a Georgia Research Alliance Eminent Scholar endowed chair, and is CSO of ArunA Biomedical Inc. He has over 30 years of research and development experience in biotechnology and is a co-founder of several biotech start-ups, including ArunA Biomedical; the first company to commercialize a product derived from human pluripotent stem cells, and cell development used to facilitate approval of Pfizer’s current cognitive enhancing pharmaceuticals.
+Dr. Steven Stice is a University of Georgia, DW Brooks Distinguished Professor and Director of the Regenerative Bioscience Center, who holds a Georgia Research Alliance Eminent Scholar endowed chair, and is CSO of ArunA Bio Inc. He has over 30 years of research and development experience in biotechnology and is a co-founder of several biotech start-ups, including ArunA Bio; the first company to commercialize a stem cell product used to facilitate approval of Pfizer’s in use cognitive-enhancing pharmaceuticals and has since developed a therapy for stroke that is expected to reach human clinical trials in 2021.

 Outside of his academic professorship and business role, Stice co-directs The Regenerative Engineering and Medicine research center, or REM, a joint collaboration between Emory University, Georgia Institute of Technology and UGA, and is also a group leader of EBICS: Emergent Behaviors of Integrated Cellular Systems, a National Science Foundation Science and Technology Center founded by the Massachusetts Institute of Technology.
-As an invited member, he sits on the Scientific Advisory Board for the Food and Drug Administration (FDA), and is serving on the Governing Committee of the first institute funded by the U.S. Department of Commerce (DOC); National Institute for Innovation in Manufacturing Biopharmaceuticals (NIIMBL), the eleventh institute in the Manufacturing USA government network.
+As an invited member, he sits on the Scientific Advisory Board for the Food and Drug Administration (FDA), and is serving on the Governing Committee of the first institute funded by the U.S. Department of Commerce (DOC); National Institute for Innovation in Manufacturing Biopharmaceuticals (NIIMBL).
+Stice is among the state’s research forerunners, and serves as the UGA academic lead of a $20 million NSF grant to support a Georgia-based partnership in a research consortium; Engineering Research Center for Cell Manufacturing Technologies (CMaT).

 Stice is a world-renown expert in the field of pluripotent stem cell biology.
 In 2001, he directed work on derivation of three human pluripotent stem cell lines which were approved for federal funding by the NIH and President Bush.
+Notably, the Stice lab was one of only five NIH sponsored sites for training NIH investigators on the propagation, differentiation and use of pluripotent stem cell biology over a six year period.
 One of several noteworthy achievements for Stice, was producing the first cloned rabbit in 1987 and the first cloned transgenic calves in 1998 (George and Charlie).
-In 1997 his group produced the first genetically modified embryonic stem cell derived pigs and cattle.
-Notably, the Stice lab was one of only five NIH sponsored sites for training NIH investigators on the propagation, differentiation and use of hESC over a six year period.
+In 1997 his group produced the first genetically modified pluripotent stem cell derived pigs and cattle.

 Currently, the Stice lab is developing novel therapies and new technologies for drug screening and neurodegenerative disease, which could change the lives of those suffering with Parkinson’s, Stroke injury, and Alzheimer's.
 This research has led to publications in Science and Nature journals, national news coverage (CBS, NBC, ABC and CNN) and the first US patents on cloning animals and cattle stem cells which was featured in the Wall Street Journal.
-Most recently, Stice was elected to NAI Fellow status, the highest professional distinction accorded solely to academic inventors.
-Georgia Bio also honored Stice that same year with the 2017 Georgia Bio Industry Growth Award.
+In 2018, Stice was elected to The National Academy of Inventors (NAI) Fellow status, the highest professional distinction accorded solely to academic inventors.
+Georgia Bio also honored Stice that same year with the Georgia Bio Industry Growth Award, and the Deal of the Year Award for CMaT.
+Aruna Bio received the Deal of the Year Award in 2020.

 B.S., University of Illinois